+a) Timing of Payment

-(a) Wages, including overtime, are to be paid during working hours, at intervals of not more than two weeks and not later than Thursday.
+Wages due to an employee including overtime are to be available not later than the usual time the employee ceases work at intervals of not more than two weeks and not later than Wednesday, except where it has been customary to pay on Thursday.

-When a holiday with pay, as prescribed in Part IX - Leave and Holidays with Pay, falls on a normal pay day wages are to be paid on the last working day prior to the holiday with pay.
+When a public holiday falls on a normal pay day wages are to be made available on the last working day prior to the public holiday.

+(b) Method of Payment

-(b) Payment is to be by direct deposit into a credit institution nominated by the employee.
+Payment of wages is to be by cheque, electronic funds transfer or direct deposit.
+Payment by electronic funds transfer or direct deposit is to be into a banking or financial institution nominated by the employee.